BioNrd/Utility-Scripts/README.md

 ## phyluce\_pipeline\_local.sh
-Wrapper shell scripts for automating the entire Phyluce pipeline into one command.
+Wrapper shell script for automating the entire Phyluce pipeline into one command.

 Script tells you what you need to run it, but a working knowledge of how to run Phyluce is helpful.